PyData Talk 2017: On Bandits and Swipes - Gamification of Search

+This works well in certain scenarios, but maybe is not ideal in every situation.
 Maybe search should not be just black and white but more nuanced.

+Maybe there is also a better, more fun interface, to inform the system about your preferences.
+Like swiping.
 It seems to be pretty addictive in certain scenarios ;)

 So we developed this system which allows you to search for your dream car by swiping the cars you like and don't like.
 The system effectively learns your preferences.

 So I'm going to introduce you to the theory of Active Learning.
+What is active learning?

 I'm quoting: "The key idea behind active learning is that a machine learning algorithm can achieve greater accuracy with fewer training labels if it is allowed to choose the data from which it learns.

 An active learner may pose queries, usually in the form of unlabeled data instances to be labeled by an oracle (e.g., a human annotator).